The Mayor of Stockholm - Anna König Jerlmyr

 Cecilia Brinck (The Moderate Party) is the President of the City Council of Stockholm since 2018.

 The Presidency of the City Council

-President of the City Council - Eva-Louise Erlandsson Slorach (The Social Democratic Party), 1st vice President - Margareta Björk (The Moderate Party) and 2nd vice President - Mats Berglund (The Green Party).
+President of the City Council - Cecilia Brinck (The Moderate Party), 1st vice President - Rana Carlstedt (The Social Democratic Party) and 2nd vice President - Ann-Katrin Åslund (The Liberal Party).

 The City Executive Board

 If the Council functions as Stockholm's parliament, the City Executive Board can be thought of as its “government”.
 The City Executive Board expresses an opinion in all matters decided by the Council and bears the overall responsibility for follow-up, evaluation and execution of its decisions.

 The Board is also responsible for the City’s financial administration and long-term development.
 The City Executive Board consists of 13 members, who represent both the majority and the opposition.
 Meetings of the Board are not open to the general public.